Simona Castricum

 Music—

 As a duo with drummer Anetta Nevin (Dianas, Cars That Ate Paris), Simona drives guitar over synths and drum machines.
 She’s played Golden Plains, Dark Mofo, VIVID, Sydney World Pride, and Melbourne Music Week, supporting Peaches, Drab Majesty, Lydia Lunch, and !!!.
-Her music has been remixed by Aérea Negrot, Chiara Kickdrum, and Various Asses, while she has remixed for Courtney Barnett, Cong Josie, Pillow Pro, and Hyrda Fashion Week.
+Simona has worked with Aérea Negrot, Jorge Elbrecht, Courtney Barnett, Sui Zhen, Chiara Kickdrum, Various Asses and Hydra Fashion Week, Cong Josie, Pillow Pro, Adored and Nite Fruit.

 In 2017, she formed SaD with the late Daphne Camf.
-Opening for Moon Duo in 2020, they released Saturn Rules the Material World (2021), their lone epitaphic offering, which earned a Music Victoria Award nomination for Best Electronic Act.
+Opening for Moon Duo in 2020, they released Saturn Rules the Material World (2021), Daphne and Simona’s haunting and lone epitaphic offering, which garnered a Music Victoria Award nomination for Best Electronic Act.

 Architecture—

-Simona explores transgender and cisnormative typologies, uncovering how architecture and urbanism shape trans experiences—and how trans people, in turn, reshape space itself.
+Simona Castricum works in gendered spatial design, transfeminist methodologies, and design justice through her research project D4T.Her practice explores transgender and cisnormative typologies, and the spaces in between, revealing how architecture and urbanism shape trans experiences—and how trans people, in turn, reshape space itself.

-Simona was awarded the University of Melbourne Chancellor’s Prize and the Melbourne School of Design John Grice Award for her Architecture PhD thesis, What If Safety Becomes Permanent: Architecture & Music as a Site of Transing.
-The research examined musical event architectures as active sites of queer and trans spatial production, mapping how these environments generate archives of affect and urban morphologies in resistance to a dominant cisnormative regime of administrative violence.
+In 2022, Simona was awarded the University of Melbourne Chancellor’s Prize and the Melbourne School of Design John Grice Award for her Architecture PhD thesis, What If Safety Becomes Permanent: Architecture & Music as a Site of Transing.
+The research examined musical event architectures as active sites of queer and trans spatial production, mapping how these environments generate archives of affect and urban morphologies in resistance to dominant cisnormative regimes of administrative violence.

-Simona is a member of the Australian Institute of Architects Victorian Gender Equity and Diversity Committee.
+She is a member of the Australian Institute of Architects Victorian Gender Equity and Diversity Committee.
 In 2024, she received the inaugural Gender Equity & Diversity Prize from the Australian Institute of Architects (Vic Chapter).
+Simona has worked across policy, arts, educational and institutional sectors, including all-gender bathroom reform with the Australian Building Codes Board; the Baillieu Library Special Collections redevelopment at the University of Melbourne with ARM; Arts Centre Melbourne’s redevelopment with NH Architecture; and the Best Practice Guidelines for Live Music Venues with Music Victoria.

 Graphics—

-The work centres on the reimagination of familiar objects and ubiquitous graphika.
+The work centres on the reimagination of familiar objects and ubiquitous graphics.
 By using recognisable typologies and iconographies, SPRGRFKA conjures equivocal, queer readings within everyday media.
-Rather than inventing new symbols, Simona intervenes in what is already familiar, embedding difference into the visual languages that shape daily life.
+Simona intervenes in the familiar, embedding difference into the visual languages that shape daily life.

-SPRGRFKA also works at the crease of analogue and digital technologies, recovering tactile ways of sensing, making, and reading forgotten in contemporary media.
-Working across publishing, installation, music, and identity systems, Simona approaches graphic design architecturally: meaning structured as environment, with typography functioning as interface, voice, and spatial production across her architectural, installation, and musical practices.
+SPRGRFKA works at the crease of analogue and digital technologies, recovering tactile ways of sensing, making, and reading abandoned in contemporary media.
+Working across publishing, installation, music, and identity systems, SPRGRFKA approaches graphic design architecturally: meaning structured as environment, typography functioning as relational across architectural, installation, and musical creations.

 _